Adult Primary Care - Barre

 To prevent patients from running out of their medications, most pharmacies fax a refill request to us when your prescriptions need to be refilled.
 This happens behind the scenes automatically in some pharmacies.
 Therefore your new prescriptions may be at the pharmacy already.

-If you call the prescription line at Internal Medicine - Barre: 371- 4647
+If you call the prescription line at Adult Primary Care - Barre: 371- 4647

 You must leave your name, date of birth, medication name, dose and frequency, and a phone number to reach you so we can insure the correct medication is processed for the correct patient.